Earlier, Spain's David Ferrer topped Radek Stepanek 6-3, 6-4, 6-4. The fifth-ranked Ferrer has won a tour-best seven titles this season.

 The Czech Republic is trying to win its first Davis Cup title as an independent nation since the former Czechoslovakia split in 1993.
 Spain, playing without injured star Rafael Nadal, is bidding to win its fourth title in five years.

-In the doubles match Saturday, the Czech Republic's Ivo Minar and Lukas Rosol were scheduled to play Marcel Granollers and Marc Lopez, who won the ATP World Tour Finals
+In the doubles match Saturday, the Czech Republic's Ivo Minar and Lukas Rosol were scheduled to play Marcel Granollers and Marc Lopez, who won the ATP World Tour Finals title in London on Monday.

 "I'll definitely be there," Berdych said.
 "I think that the human body is a very strong engine.
 I will definitely get everything what I get there.
 Whatever, four hours, five hours.
 Just need to get ready again and tomorrow is another."